-Cherry Clafoutis Recipe The famous cherry dessert from south central France!
-Plump, juicy, sweet cherries are enveloped in a rich batter and baked until golden brown with a texture that’s a cross between a cake and custard.
-It’s heaven!
+The famous cherry dessert from south central France!
+This Cherry Clafoutis recipe features plump, juicy, sweet cherries that are enveloped in a rich batter and baked until golden brown with a texture that’s a cross between a cake and custard.
+It’s pure heaven!

 What is Cherry Clafoutis?

 Pronounced “cla-foo-tee” (also spelled clafouti in the English speaking world because of the silent “s”), clafoutis is a rustic fruit-studded dessert baked with an egg-rich batter until golden-brown on top.
 Its texture is something between a cake and custard.